tomatohammado/gatsby-demo/README.md

 ## Motivation

-I like the idea of using a static site generator for my personal site, because I like the idea of using a JAM stack (JavaScript, Angular, Markdown) to easily add content (ie **_blog posts_** and **_portfolio projects_**) with markdown.
+I am interested in implementing a static site generator for my personal site, because I like the idea of using a JAM stack (JavaScript, Angular, Markdown) to easily add content (ie _blog posts_ and _portfolio projects_) with markdown.

 There are many options, and the three that I am most interested in are [Gatsby](https://www.gatsbyjs.org/), [Hugo](https://gohugo.io/), and [Hexo](https://hexo.io/).

 I chose to dive into Gatsby first because it implements React (which I think makes it more of an (unfortunatly named) JRM stack) and it appears I will be able to make templates for both Blog Posts and Portfolio Projects, whereas with something like Hugo I was a little less sure how much customization I have outside of a conventional blog-like site.
+If I only had time to try out one, it looks like I'll get the most mileage out of Gatsby.

-I also intend on implementing animations, and I felt that by virtue of using React I might be in a better position to implement the particular animations I have in mind.
+I also intend on adding certain animations, and I felt that by virtue of using React I might be in a better position to implement the particular animations I have in mind.

 In researching Gatsby, I relied heavily on the [official documentation](https://www.gatsbyjs.org/docs/), as well as a tutorial from [LevelUpTuts](https://www.leveluptutorials.com/).
 However, the LevelUpTuts videos reference an older version of Gatsby, so there are some minor adjustments that we have to figure out ourself and apply.
 Nothing crazy, but you do have to think about it.